junekihong/GenomicsProject/doc/proto_design.md

 The worker may not attempt to claim more problems until it has completed the problems already allocated to it.
 We assume that the worker will complete every problem it is allocated without failure.

+Once a worker node has either solved its subproblem and stored it in the database, it informs the Coordinator by returning the problem ID and the solution ID.

 Problem list request:

     Problem List Request ID